wayfair-incubator/gqmock/README.md

 ### The problem

-There isn't an easy way to customize mock data coming from Apollo Server.
-It makes it hard to write automated tests for both Frontents and Backends because of the existing mock limits.
+There isn't an easy way to customize mock data coming from Apollo Server without writing logic directly into the mock service implementation.
+This requires understanding the mock server templating implementation and hand rolling maintenance of that implementation directly.
+As these custom mocking implementations grow, logic inside of mock servers becomes complex and counter-productive.
+Writing automated tests for both Frontends and Backends becomes more difficult and coupled in undesired ways.

 ### The solution

-`gqlmock` offers an easy way to seed data returned by GraphQL operations.
-Each test can have a unique context which allows tests to be run in parallel.
+`@wayfair/gqlmock` offers an easy way to seed the data returned by GraphQL operations.
+It masks the complexities of managing a mock server implementation and instead exposes a declarative API for expressing the deterministic data you need in your tests.
+There is no additional overhead for adding more tests to your test suite, and because each test has a unique context, running tests in parallel is 💯 supported!

 ## Getting Started